filippos371/Useful-ggplots-functions/README.md

 # Useful-ggplots-functions
-The main role of this repository is to share some useful ggplot methods
+The main role of this repository is to share some useful ggplot functions in order to control all the fonts of the plot.